 A health professional of 40 years, Gail trained in physiotherapy and is skilled in a diverse range of therapies including orthopaedic rehabilitation, gerontology, and women's health.
 For 20 years she was practice manager of a large head and neck surgical practice at Royal Prince Alfred and St George Private Hospitals.

-Since his death from brain cancer in 2009, Gail has dedicated herself to bringing to life Chris's vision of a purpose-built, state of the art complex that offers everything a cancer patient needs in one place from surgery, chemotherapy and radiotherapy to allied health, education, complementary therapies and psychosocial support.
+Since his death from brain cancer in 2009, Gail has dedicated herself to bringing Chris's vision to life of a purpose built, state-of-the-art complex that offers everything a cancer patient needs in one place from surgery, chemotherapy and radiotherapy to allied health, education, complementary therapies and psychosocial support.

 Amidst her grief for her husband and also her eldest son, Adam, who died suddenly in 2011 from undiagnosed epilepsy, Gail stepped forward to fill the gap left without Chris, as well as harness the lessons of her husband's and son's illnesses and deaths.
 She joined the Board of Directors in 2009 and took on the role of steward for the culture and vision of Chris O'Brien Lifehouse.

 Today, she works in the hospital in an executive role as Patient Advocate.
 She continues to serve as an active member of the Board of Directors, public advocate and spokesperson, patron of the Bequest Society, and member of the Chris O'Brien Foundation.